LightStein/KubeLab/README.md

-# KubeLearn - Kubernetes Training Platform
+# KubeLab - Kubernetes Training Platform

 A professional, demo-ready UI prototype for a university Kubernetes training platform.
 Built with React + Tailwind CSS with a modern dark theme.